-There’s plenty of excitement to be had across these 50 beautiful states before summer officially ends.
+There’s plenty of excitement to be had across these 50 beautiful states.
 From sampling brewery beer in Delaware to testing your hula skills in Hawaii, you don’t have to leave the U.S. — or break your budget — to have an amazing vacation adventure.

 Click through and check out these fun activities you can enjoy in every state for free.

 Free Things to Do in Alabama: Unpack Forgotten Treasures